2026 Australian Swimming Trials: Day 1 Prelims – Live Recap

 Perhaps the face of Australian swimming in recent years, Kaylee McKeown is slated to appear in two events this morning, with the 24-year-old USC Spartans swimmer coming in as the top seed in both the 200 IM and 50 backstroke.
 McKeown has stated that these Commonwealth Games will be her last, a competition where she has collected six different medals.
 Interestingly enough, her events today are the two events in which she was denied the gold medal four years ago in Birmingham, as she placed 2nd in the 200 IM and 3rd in the 50 back.

 The 50 back has been an interesting race for the Australian record holder of late; last year at this meet, McKeown was disqualified for a false start in the event, before being reinstated after prelims, allowing her to race the event at Worlds.
-However, in Singapore, McKeown pulled out of the event, not contesting it at all.
+However, in Singapore, McKeown withdrew from the event, not contesting it at all.

 Lani Pallister holds down the fort in the women’s 400 free.
-After crushing Katie Ledecky’s 800 short course free record back in October, Pallister will look to continue her good form as she looks to improve upon her PB of 3:58.87 from Worlds last season.
-Brazil’s Maria Costa is the 2nd seed, but as a visiting swimmer is barred from the final so look for Amelia Weber, Molly Walker, and Jenna Forrester (in a tough double) to try to surround Pallister in the final and get under the qualifying standard, of which only Pallister is seeded under.
+After crushing Katie Ledecky’s 800 short-course free record back in October, Pallister will look to continue her good form as she aims to improve upon her PB of 3:58.87 from Worlds last season.
+Brazil’s Maria Costa is the 2nd seed, but as a visiting swimmer is barred from the final, so look for Amelia Weber, Molly Walker, and Jenna Forrester (in a tough double) to try to surround Pallister in the final and get under the qualifying standard, of which only Pallister is seeded under.

 Men’s 400 Freestyle – Prelims